ilyasonar/ilyasonar.github.io/README.md

 In the above screenshot, there is a header with my name, as well as profile photo of me.
 I have used responsive design in such a way that on larger screens the logo is on the same line with the my name and the tagline, and on smaller screens the logo is on left side hidden, with the rest on right side of it with smaller navigation menu on top right.

-The Navigation Bar consists of links to the 5 sections of the page: Home, About,Education,Portfolio and Contact.
+The Navigation Bar consists of links to the 5 sections of the page: Home, About, Education, Portfolio and Contact.
 These links have been designed to take you to the relevant part of the page.
+There is also a scroll to top icon on the bottom right of th website, which helps visitors to go top of the website quicker.
+I asked Microsoft Bing ai image creater to create that icon for the website.

 ## Contact Me
 ![](https://github.com/ilyasonar/ilyasonar.github.io/blob/main/contactme.png)